-UNIT: COLLABORATING ORGANIZATIONS INDICATOR: PARTICIPANT AVERAGE SCORE PRE POST 1001 Number of self-assessment participants Number of self-assessment participants
+UNIT: COLLABORATING ORGANIZATIONS INDICATOR: PARTICIPANT AVERAGE SCORE PRE POST Number completing the assessment Number completing the assessment Average assessment score of all participants Average assessment score of all participants

 Outcome summary data will be collected during two reporting periods.
 The first reporting period is for the first six months of the fiscal year (July - December).
 The second reporting period is for the full fiscal year (July - June).
 Data shared in the first reporting period also should be included in the data reported for the full year.
 At both points, partnerships should only include data for those with both a pre and a post score.